OneDrive/onedrive-api-docs/docs/rest-api/api/reportroot_getteamsuseractivityuserdetail.md

 > **Note:** You need to set either period or date in the URL.

+This method supports the `$format`, `$top`, and `$skipToken` [OData query parameters](../../../concepts/query_parameters.md) to customize the response.
+The default output type is text/csv.
+However, if you want to specify the output type, you can use the OData $format query parameter set to text/csv or application/json.

 ## Request headers

 | Name          | Description               |